Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: SIMULATION RESULTS

 \section{SIMULATION RESULTS}

-This section examines the performance of randomized lattice decoding.
+This section examines the performance of sampling decoding.
 We assume perfect channel state information at the receiver.
-For comparison purposes, the performances of Babai's decoding, lattice reduction aided MMSE-SIC decoding and ML decoding are also shown.
+For comparison purposes, the performances of Babai's decoding, lattice reduction aided MMSE-SIC decoding, iterative lattice reduction aided MMSE list decoding \cite {Shimokawa}, and ML decoding are also shown.
+Monte Carlo simulation was used to estimate the bit error rate with Gray mapping.

+For LLL reduction, small values of $\delta $ lead to fast convergence, while large values of $\delta $ lead to a better basis.
+In our application, increasing $\delta $ will increase the decoding radius $R_{\text{Random}}$.
+Since lattice reduction is only performed once at the beginning of each block, the complexity of LLL reduction is shared by the block.
+Thus, we set $\delta $ =0.99 for the best performance.
+The reduction can be speeded up by applying $\delta=0.75$ to obtain a reduced basis, then applying $\delta=0.99$ to further reduce it.

-Fig. 3 shows the bit error rate for an uncoded system with $n_T=n_R=10$, $64$-QAM and LLL reduction ($\delta$=0.99).
-Observe that even with $15$ samples ($G=3$ dB), the performance of the real Klein's decoding enhanced by LLL reduction is considerably better (by $2.4$ dB) than that of Babai's decoding.
+Fig. 4 shows the bit error rate for an uncoded system with $n_{T}=n_{R}=10$, $64$-QAM and LLL reduction ($\delta = 0.99$).
+Observe that even with $15$ samples (corresponding to a theoretic gain $G=3$ dB), the performance of the real Klein's decoding enhanced by LLL reduction is considerably better (by $2.4$ dB) than that of Babai's decoding.
+Compared to iterative lattice reduction aided MMSE list decoding with $25$ samples in \cite {Shimokawa}, the real Klein's decoding offers not only the improved BER performance (by $1.5$ dB) but also the promise of smaller list size.
 MMSE-based real Klein's decoding can achieve further improvement of $1$ dB.
-We found that $K=25$ ($G=4$ dB) is sufficient for Real MMSE-based Klein's decoding to obtain near-optimum performance for uncoded systems with $n_T=n_R\leq 10$; the SNR loss is less than $0.5$ dB.
-The complex version of MMSE Klein's decoding suffers about $0.2$ dB loss at a BER of $10^{-4}$ when compared to the real version.
+We found that $K=25$ (theoretic gain $G=4$ dB) is sufficient for Real MMSE-based Klein's decoding to obtain near-optimum performance for uncoded systems with $ n_{T}=n_{R}\leq 10$; the SNR loss is less than $0.5$ dB.
+The complex version of MMSE Klein's decoding exhibits about $0.2$ dB loss at a BER of $10^{-4}$ when compared to the real version.
 Note that the complex LLL algorithm has half of the complexity of real LLL algorithm.
 At high dimensions, the real LLL algorithm seems to be slightly better than complex LLL, although their performances are indistinguishable at low dimensions \cite{ComplexLLL}.

+Fig. 5 shows the frame error rate for a $4\times 4$ MIMO system with $4$ -QAM, using a rate-$1/2$, irregular $\left( 256,128,3\right) $ low-density parity-check (LDPC) code of codeword length 256 (i.e., 128 information bits).
+Each codeword spans one channel realization.
+The parity check matrix is randomly constructed, but cycles of length $4$ are eliminated.
+The maximum number of decoding iterations is set at 50.
+It is seen that the soft-output version of sampling decoding is also nearly optimal when $K=24$, with a performance very close to maximum a posterior probability (MAP) decoding.